-Diabetes Food Pyramid: An Overview
+Diabetes Food Pyramid

-diabetic diet.
+The Diabetes Food Pyramid is a general guide of what and how much to eat each day as part of your diabetic diet.
 It is similar to the Food Pyramid you see on many food packages.
 The Diabetes Food Pyramid is divided into six groups.
-You should eat more foods from the largest group at the base of the Diabetes Food Pyramid and less from the smaller groups at the top of the pyramid.
+You should eat more foods from the largest group at the base of the pyramid and less from the smaller groups at the top of the pyramid.

 The number of servings needed every day is not the same for everyone, so for a diabetic diet, a range of servings is given to ensure you get the foods you need for good health.